The University of Akron Press

 2. Manuscripts must not include identifying information, but should have a title page, and may include an acknowledgments page listing poems previously published in periodicals (if applicable).
 Please do not submit manuscripts that have the author's name on each page, or any biographical information.
 Manuscripts will go to the judge without identifying information.
 Be sure that your Submittable account reflects your updated contact information, as we will use this information when contacting you.

 3. Manuscripts will be accepted via Submittable between April 15 and June 15 of each year.
 Simultaneous submissions are permitted, but The University of Akron Press must be notified immediately if the manuscript is accepted elsewhere.
 Multiple submissions are accepted.
+Please note that once submitted, manuscripts cannot be modified by the author.

 4. An entry fee of $25 is required for each manuscript submission, and will be collected through Submittable.